EmilHvitfeldt/paletteer/tests/testthat/_snaps/paletteer_d.md

       paletteer_d("wesanderson::Royal1", 100)
     Condition
       Error in `paletteer_d()`:
       !
-Number of requested colors greater than this palette can offer which is 4.
+Number of requested colors (100) greater than this palette can offer (4).

 # direction works correctly in paletteer_d